 Serotonin Myth –“In the 1990s, no academic could sell a message about lowered serotonin.
 There was no correlation between serotonin reuptake inhibiting potency and antidepressant efficacy.
 No one knew if SSRIs raised or lowered serotonin levels; they still don’t know.
 There was no evidence that treatment corrected anything.“ David Healy Professor of Psychiatry

 For decades now, there has been a story pushed about serotonin, and how having more makes you happy.
-Meanwhile, myths aside, rising serotonin has repeatedly been demonstrated to be involved in the biological processes which promote stress, shock and the onset of disease.
+Meanwhile, myths aside, rising serotonin has repeatedly been demonstrated to be involved in the biological processes which promote stress, shock, and the onset of disease.

 A well functioning metabolism goes hand in hand with good digestive function.
 It so follows, that anything interfering with thyroid energy metabolism, also has a tendency to interfere with digestion, and this can then encourage the growth and spread of bacteria, as well as inhibit intestinal barrier performance.
-Serotonin, the vast majority of which is produced in the intestines, is one such thing.
+Serotonin, the vast majority of which is produced in the intestines, is one such metabolism interfering thing.

-When stress is high and blood sugar is lacking, fat is released out of storage as an alternate fuel source.
-Rising circulation of serotonin is one of the factors which (by promoting stress and metabolic suppression), leads to more of the stored polyunsaturated fats (PUFAs) entering the blood stream as free fatty acids, as well as being something which promotes their breakdown.
+When stress is high, and blood sugar is lacking, fat is released out of storage as an alternate fuel source.
+Rising circulation of serotonin is one of the factors which (by promoting biochemical stress and metabolic suppression), leads to more of the stored polyunsaturated fats (PUFAs) entering the blood stream as free fatty acids, as well as being something which promotes their breakdown.
 The breakdown products of the PUFAs are considered to be a major influence on the development of chronic inflammatory issues.
-Endotoxin also itself causes inflammation.
+Endotoxin itself, also causes inflammation.

 Good liver function is central to proper metabolic performance.
 Rising circulation of endotoxin and serotonin, play a big part in stressing and overloading the liver, eventually preventing the liver from properly carrying out detoxification functions, and this is an important reason behind the development of what is commonly referred to as ‘estrogen dominance.’

 Estrogen has a basic physiological role, but another popular myth is that increasing estrogen levels is a good thing.
-Excess estrogen leads to more serotonin secretion, and this then creates greater interference with thyroid and energy system function, promoting stress and stimulating the release of PUFAs into circulation.
+Excess estrogen leads to more serotonin secretion, and this then creates greater interference with thyroid and energy system function, promoting stress, and stimulating the release of PUFAs into circulation.
 Estrogen itself promotes stress and metabolic damage.
 An increase in serotonin, followed by rising estrogen, can be the beginning of a vicious circle of stress hormone secretion and systemic inflammation, eventually leading to degenerative disease.

-One thing that is not just a myth, is that suppressed thyroid energy system performance, is a big part of what is behind impaired liver function and elevated levels of fat (in particular PUFAs) in the blood, often followed by the onset of chronic low level inflammation, estrogen excess, rising levels of cortisol, adrenaline and other biochemical substances of stress (including serotonin).
+One thing that is not just a myth, is that suppressed thyroid energy system performance, is a big part of what is behind impaired liver function and elevated levels of fat (in particular PUFAs) in the blood, often followed by the onset of chronic low level inflammation, estrogen excess, rising levels of cortisol, adrenaline, and other biochemical substances of stress (including serotonin).

-All of the above, can be said to result from rising metabolic stress and dysfunction, and has been shown to be central to the development of numerous kinds of degenerative disease states, including cancer, diabetes, cardiovascular disease, a variety of brain disorders, including mood dysregulation issues.
+All of the above, can be said to result from rising metabolic stress and dysfunction, and has been shown to be central to the development of numerous kinds of degenerative disease states, including cancer, diabetes, cardiovascular disease, a variety of brain disorders, including mental dysregulation issues.

-Rather than being something which it is a good idea to strive for (whether by pharmaceutical, dietary or other means), high serotonin, at least according to a large amount of biological evidence, is better understood as a barrier to metabolic improvement and healing, and as a result, the popular serotonin myth is a major source of confusion and unnecessary suffering.
+Rather than being something which it is a good idea to strive for (whether by pharmaceutical, dietary or other means), systemically high serotonin, at least according to a large amount of biological evidence, is better understood as a barrier to metabolic improvement and healing, and as a result, the popular serotonin myth is a major source of confusion and unnecessary suffering.

-A big problem with foods, supplements, and medications, being sold and promoted because they lead to an increase in serotonin, is that they can in fact do, exactly what they are intended to do.
+A big problem with foods, supplements, and medications, being sold and promoted because they lead to an increase in serotonin, is that they in fact do, exactly what they are intended to do.
 Increase serotonin.

 If you like what I have to say, and you want more information (including lots of studies), showing ways that serotonin and other stressful substances, promote stress, inflammation and disease, please check out some of my other articles, including ‘Sorry!
 We Meant To Say Lower Serotonin.’
-And please share this and sign the email list up top.
+And please share this, and sign the email list up top.